 “I’d have to retake the exam.”
 He smiled, having already known the answer.
 “So, in the unlikely event that you have to resit, when would you be able to do so,” he asked, again, knowing that I’d have to wait until February.

 “Exactly,” he answered before I could.
-“So let’s plan our trip.”
+“So, let’s plan our trip.”
 We did.
 We talked about visiting London, Paris, and Rome.
-Mom and Dad wanted to see Ireland and Scotland, so Cait and I decided we’d stay on in London for a week longer and then meet up with them in Paris after spending a week in Spain.
+Mom and Dad wanted to see Ireland and Scotland, so Cait and I decided we’d stay in London for a week longer and then meet up with them in Paris after spending a week in Spain.

 “I just think it would be great to see those places with you,” he said.

 “Cait will be there too, so if you’re expecting to pick up girls, forget it,” I warned because Matt is a bit of a player, worse than I’d ever been.

 “I know that.”
 He looked and sounded irritated.

 “I’m not trying to be a dick, Matt, but I won't do that around Cait,” I told him.

 “Nor would I,” he said, glaring at me.